-Having introduced a host of new loafers for spring-time this year at Mainline Menswear, now is the perfect time to focus on a style of shoes which are set to be hugely popular in 2014.
+Having introduced a host of new loafers for springtime this year at Mainline Menswear now is the perfect time to focus on a style of shoes that are set to be hugely popular in 2014.

 Loafer is a broad description of a slip-on shoe and encompasses a lot of colours and aesthetic styles within the generalised term.
 It is also a traditional shoe, having come into circulation in England at around the turn of the 20th century as a footwear choice for the regal gentlemen of the era.
 It wasn’t until a Norwegian designer exported his stitched leather item to America that this garment, now known as a moccasin, really found its (excuse the pun) feet in the market.

-In another respect they are a perfectly transitional season shoe, perfect for in-between seasons- the sort of weather we are used to in England which is neither her nor there.
+In another respect, they are a perfect transitional season shoe, ideal for in-between seasons- the sort of weather we are used to in England which is neither here nor there.
 Basically, wear it when you like.

-It is a little more risky to pull out the socks with your loafers- surely most people would fret about adopting Michael Jackson’s questionable black slip on/ white sock combination.
+It is a little riskier to pull out the socks with your loafers- surely most people would fret about adopting Michael Jackson’s questionable black slip-on/ white sock combination.
 However, keep them vibrant and mix them with the other colours in your outfit.
 Wearing no socks with the loafer might be common etiquette these days- but make sure you stay hygienic.